 Helpful poses to practice regularly:

 Mula Bandha (root lock): gentle pelvic floor engagement synchronized with breath.
-Do 10 breaths while maintaining a light contraction, 3 times per day.
-It is gradual and gentle strengthening.
+Do ten breaths while maintaining a light contraction, three times per day — gradual and gentle strengthening.

-Malasana (garland pose): deep squat with feet apart.
-This can stretch and tone pelvic structures.
-Hold for 1 minute, twice per day (modify as needed).
+Malasana (garland pose): a deep squat with feet apart that stretches and tones pelvic structures.
+Hold for one minute, twice per day, modifying as needed.

-Setu Bandhasana (bridge pose): lying on your back, lift your hips while engaging glutes and gently lifting the pelvic floor.
-Strengthens glutes and pelvic floor together.
-Do 10 repetitions once per day.
+Setu Bandhasana (bridge pose): lying on your back, lift your hips while engaging your glutes and gently lifting the pelvic floor.
+This strengthens both together.
+Do ten repetitions once per day.

-Poses to avoid if your pelvic floor is weak: inversions (headstand, shoulder stand) if they increase pressure or symptoms.
-Jumping.
-Traditional crunches that significantly increase intra-abdominal pressure.
+Poses to avoid if your pelvic floor is weak: inversions like headstands and shoulder stands if they increase pressure or worsen symptoms, jumping, and traditional crunches that significantly raise intra-abdominal pressure.

 Pilates for the pelvic floor